kurt-krueckeberg/php-translation-and-dictionary-rest-api-classes/design.md

 xml can be modified to accommodate an <authorization><method>digest</method></authorizaion>.
 This might simply be handled as a preset header name and value as with Azure
 Translator.

+Azure Confusion

+Does Azure Translator 3.0 requires the strlen($input\_text) of &mdash; either the enire array or of each array element? $mdash; I'm not sure which

+Is it true that the following limitations apply to the json array with the input text:

+    The array can have at most 100 elements.
+    The entire text included in the request cannot exceed 10,000 characters including spaces.

+Azure Translator

+Should it handle "Content-Length" header:    'Content-length' =>  strlen($content)?

+It is unclear if Content-Length is really required because the Quick Start guide states(https://docs.microsoft.com/en-us/azure/cognitive-services/translator/quickstart-translator?tabs=csharp):

+You can get character counts for both source text and translation output using the translate endpoint.
+To return sentence length (srcSenLen and transSenLen) you must set the includeSentenceLength parameter to True.
+Change design of Transltor-devied ctors? or prepare\_request?:

+-  Add this query sring setting to request, OR
+-  Do it in the ctro, or
+- Create and return the Request object here.

 ### Coomments on Use of Guzzle:

 [Guzzle Request Options](https://docs.guzzlephp.org/en/stable/request-options.html) can be set on the ctor or a Request object: